sycamo/sycamore/README.md

 ## Background

 * Life is too short for email communications
-* Simply too tiring to read work emails and interrupting junk mails
+* Simply too tiring to read work emails, bills/statements and interrupting junk mails
 * The more you sign up for freebies online, the more junk mails you end up with

 ## ARE MARKETING EMAILS EVIL?